 Florence Nightingale, who was nicknamed “the lady with the lamp”, was a writer, statistician and the founder of Modern Nursing, her lasting and greatest contribution.
 She created a shining example for nurses due to her diligence, commitment and compassion to patient care as well as thoughtful hospital management.
 The most famous contribution of Florence Nightingale came during the war of the Crimean.
 Additionally, during her reign, she reduced the number of deaths in the Army during the peace times and diverted attention to hygienic designs of hospitals.

 3. Joan of Arc

-The Saint Joan of Arc was the national heroine of France in the 15 century.
+The Saint Joan of Arc was the national heroine of France in the 15th century.
 She attempted and executed heresy when she was just nineteen years old.
-The pope declared the judgement invalid and she was declared innocent.
+The pope pronounced the judgement invalid and she was declared innocent.
 After 24 years, she was declared a martyr.
 King Charles VII sent her to siege at the Orleans for relief mission purposes where she gained her fame when she lifted the siege after only 9 days by overcoming the rude attitude of the old commanders.
 Throughout her life, she remained astute and a rehabilitation testimony usually marveled at her astuteness.

 4. Wu Zetian

 Wu Zetian ruled China for 15 years from 690 to 705.
 She earned the respect of her political subjects and advisers due to her remarkable leadership and intelligence skills.
 Wu Zetian modernized China and established Buddhism as the main Chinese religion, converting most Chinese citizens to the religion.
 She accomplished several remarkable feats as one of the greatest and most famous women leader in the history of China.